Sun Wukong and the Buddhist Saint Mulian

 Update: 01-09-23

-Recall the novel states time and time again that Monkey was under the mountain for 500 years.
+Recall how the novel states time and time again that Monkey was under the mountain for 500 years.
 Although internal story details suggest it was actually over 600 years, it’s important to remember that 500 is used in Buddhist doctrine to denote a large number (Zhao, 2021, p.
 126).
 So, maybe the novel was just implying that Monkey was punished for a really long time.

 Note: